MichaelSinsbeck/platformer/README.md

  - Bounce-platform

 - Engine Stuff
- - Solve 0.99-Problem for collision
+ X Solve 0.99-Problem for collision
  X Add Sprite Engine
  - Clean up player-movement
  - Write generic collision test
- - Generalize controls -> Pass keypressed to spriteEngine
- - To test: Do walls stick, if jumped to from below?
+ X Generalize controls -> Pass keypressed to spriteEngine X To test: Do walls stick, if jumped to from below?

+Reminder for me:
+To produce a level:
+- Draw in Tiled
+- Open in Texteditor
+- Copy to main.lua in Leveleditor
+- Run leveleditor
+- mapfile is finished in hidden folder